My First PC Build

 The case you choose will be a determining factor in the parts you can have in there.

 This was my guide when I came to picking parts and building my system.
-There are loads of completed builds where enthusiasts and beginners just like myself would post their completed builds and coresponding parts list on PC Part Picker.
+There are loads of completed builds where enthusiasts and beginners just like myself would post their completed builds and corresponding parts list on PC Part Picker.

 If there is a specific system you have in mind chances are someone has already built it and posted their completed build here.

 Here’s a couple of Intel builds I’d put together a few years ago without putting a great deal or research into the parts I was going to use.
-They centered around an i3 with differing motherboards and GPUs, see the compatibility warnings on them.
+They centred around an i3 with differing motherboards and GPUs, see the compatibility warnings on them.

 So, I had a shopping list of things I needed to get.